OctopusDeploy/docs/docs/deployment-examples/java-applications/deploying-java-applications.md

 }
 ```

-## Deploying the Application {#DeployingJavaapplications-Deployingtheapplication}
+## Deploying the application {#DeployingJavaapplications-Deployingtheapplication}

-### Step 1: Upload the Application to the Built-in Repository {#DeployingJavaapplications-Step1:Uploadtheapplicationtothebuilt-inrepository}
+### Step 1: Upload the application to the built-in repository {#DeployingJavaapplications-Step1:Uploadtheapplicationtothebuilt-inrepository}

 In order to deploy the application with Octopus Deploy it must be compiled and packaged.
 This would usually be done by your build server but for the sake of this demonstration let's do it manually.